1

 What is the job of an advisor?

 An advisor is a professional who provides guidance, recommendations, and expertise to clients or organizations to help them achieve their goals.
 They analyze information, develop strategies, and communicate solutions, often requiring strong communication and problem-solving skills.
-Advisors can work in various fields such as finance, education, or business, and may hold certifications relevant to their area of expertise.
+Advisors can work in various fields such as finance, education, or management, and may hold certifications relevant to their area of expertise.

 What are the key skills and qualifications needed to thrive as an Advisor, and why are they important?